SKA sensitivity for possible radio emission from dark matter in Omega Centauri: Conclusion

 Omega Centauri is proposed as a DM-rich globular cluster near the Milky Way.
 Here, we calculated the radio emission from the DM annihilation/decay, including WIMPs and axions, and discussed the detection capability of SKA.

 The synchrotron and IC emissions from cosmic ray $e^+/e^-$ produced by WIMP annihilation provide a complementary method for detecting DM particles.
 We calculate the synchrotron and IC emission of WIMP annihilation in Omega Centauri and evaluate the measurement prospects of SKA.
-Our calculations show that, for the parameters of DM corresponding to the gamma-ray emission of Omega Centauri, the radio emissions are detectable compared to the sensitivity of the SKA.
+Our calculations show that, for the dark matter parameters associated with the gamma-ray emission from Omega Centauri resulting from dark matter annihilation into muon channel, the radio emissions are detectable relative to the sensitivity of the SKA.
 By setting the radio emission flux from DM annihilation to be less than SKA's sensitivity at $\nu=1~\rm{GHz}$, we obtain the upper limits of DM cross-section for DM masses from MeV to TeV.
-The upper limits can reach $10^{-33}~\rm{cm^3s^{-1}}$ at 10 GeV, which is much stronger compared with other observations.
+The upper limits can reach $10^{-30}~\rm{cm^3s^{-1}}$ at 10 GeV, which is much stronger compared with other observations.
 In general, the measurement of SKA can be used to test the parameter space proposed to explain the tentative gamma-ray radiation of Omega Centauri or that involved in interpreting the Galactic GeV excess, antiproton excess and the W-boson mass anomaly \cite{Fan2022,Zhu2022} in the near future.

 Next, we calculate the line emission in the radio band from the stimulated decay of axions.
 The projected sensitivity of SKA is shown in Fig.~\ref{axion}, and it is effective over a broad mass range of $10^{-7}-10^{-4}~\rm{eV}$.
 Generally speaking, SKA can probe some of the unexplored axion-photon coupling regions.